 The premise of Andrew T. Walker's book is easy to state and the argument easy to follow: it is a Christian defense of a social ethic of religious liberty grounded in biblical theology.
 The theological case for religious liberty unfolds in three parts, focused on the themes of eschatology, anthropology, and mission.
 The structure is clear and helpful: each part contributes a key foundation for a Christian social ethic of religious liberty.
-The two chapters in each section proceed to establish the outlines of the doctrine, how it authorizes an ethic of religious liberty, and the shape that a theologically grounded ethic of religious liberty will give to our conceptualization and practice of political community.
+The two chapters in each section proceed to establish the outlines of the doctrine, how it authorizes an ethic of religious liberty will give to our conceptualization and practice of political community.
 There is much to appreciate along the way: deft sketches of complex theological topics and a willingness to anticipate and engage with difficult questions raised in the course of the argument.
 At any number of points my "Yes, but..." questions were responded to in the following pages or chapters.
 For those of us who share Walker's theological convictions, this is an enlightening conversation about why those convictions should move us toward a particular set of practices.